aanepomuceno/WASA_FastSimulation/README.md

 The output of the simulation (energy recorded in the EM calorimeter and hit position) will be store in four ROOT files WASAFastOutput_t*.root .
 The number of output files can modified in the file WASA_Fast/wasa_main.cc (line 64).
 If you change it, you need the recompile the code.

-Use the macro pi0_analysis.C to analyze the output:
+Copy the macro WASA_Fast/pi0_analysis.C to your WASA-build folder, and use it to analyze the output:

 $ root -l
 root [0] .x pi0_analysis.C